web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

 ### Installation
 - **Browser Binary**
-: Browser binary installation is not provided through `wpt` and will throw a NotImplementedError if attempted via the install command.
+: Browser binary installation is not provided through `wpt` and will throw a `NotImplementedError` if attempted via `./wpt install`.
 The user will need to have a browser binary on their system that can be detected or provide a path explicitly using the `--binary` flag.